nusov/nfvexpress-docs/README.md

 # R&D iterations
 Each R&D iteration lasts for three months.
 Currenly after ending the first phase it's possible to start exploring OpenStack on FreeBSD, perform basic tasks like managing users in keystone, upload images to glance, spin-up virtual machines and connect to them via SSH or VNC in the Dashboard from your browser.
-It's way to far from using it in production but will be real in near future!

 ## Q4 2016